Postdoctoral Competition FAQ

 What materials go into an application?

 Applicants must have received their Ph.D. before beginning their postdoctoral appointment at Cornell but may apply during the final year of their Ph.D. program.
-Interested applicants should submit a CV; cover letter or letter of interest that incorporates a personal statement; two-page research statement; 1-2 page statement of contribution to diversity, equity, and inclusion; and contact information for 3 references.
+Interested applicants should apply via the annual posting on Academic Jobs Online by submitting a CV; cover letter or letter of interest that incorporates a personal statement; two-page research statement; and a statement supporting diverse communities (this can be a stand-alone document (preferred) or the information can be embedded in other parts of the application materials) outlining how, through research, teaching, service, mentoring, extension, and/or outreach, the candidate has and will contribute to support Cornell’s historical mission of “any person … any study.”
+Applicants should also provide contact information for 3 references; we solicit letters only on short-listed candidates at a later stage, so please do not have letters sent at the time of initial application.

 Applicants are encouraged to treat their cover letter much like a personal statement, explaining in several pages a bit about their professional background, why they are interested in joining the Cornell Lab community, how they see themselves contributing, and where they hope this experience takes them professionally.